-Personalization is no longer merely a buzzword for modern-day marketers like you.
-It needs to act as the foundation of all your marketing activities, especially in industries like e-commerce, where it acts as the driver of marketing success.
+Ecommerce product recommendations have now become the holy grail for modern-day e-marketers.
+It needs to act as the foundation of all your marketing activities, especially in industries like ecommerce, where it acts as the driver of marketing success.

-When customers see products that are tailor-made to suit their requirements, it not only increases the chances of purchase, but it also compels them to come back to your website for more.
+When customers see products that are tailor-made to suit their requirements, it not only increases the chances of purchase but also compels them to come back to your website for more.

 77% of customers have chosen, recommended, or paid more for a brand that provides a personalized customer experience.
 This indicates that customers are keen on associating with brands that can understand their behavior and offer them a personalized experience at different stages of the customer lifecycle.
 Most customers are also open to sharing their data if your brand provides them a seamless end-to-end purchase experience.

 As a customer, wouldn’t you love to see an e-commerce platform provide you with personalized content or product recommendations when you open their website?

 The key to customer delight is through delivering a 1:1 omnichannel personalization experience to them.

 Before the global COVID-19 pandemic wreaked havoc on businesses worldwide, the online fashion and apparel industry was thriving, benefiting from ecommerce product personalization as customers increasingly turned to online shopping.